Marwan al-Shehhi: Early life

-Al-Shehhi was born in Ras al-Khaimah, on May 9, 1978, in the United Arab Emirates, to an Emirati Muslim cleric who died in 1997 and an Egyptian mother.
+Marwan Yousef Mohamed Rashid Lekrab al-Shehhi was born on 9 May 1978, in Al Qusaidat, Ras Al Khaimah, United Arab Emirates, the son of an Arab imam father and an Egyptian mother.

 Described as a quiet and devout Muslim, details about al-Shehhi's life in the UAE, however, are difficult to acquire.
+He was a part of the Shihuh tribe through his father's side.
 According to an October 2001 article in The New York Times, "If residents of Mr. Shehhi's hometown had heard of him before now, they were certainly not telling strangers.
-Four hours spent in the community yielded no address and no one -- policemen, firemen, pedestrians or local officials -- who did anything more than shrug at the mention of his name."
+Four hours spent in the community yielded no address and no one – policemen, firemen, pedestrians or local officials – who did anything more than shrug at the mention of his name."

-After graduating from high school in 1995, al-Shehhi enlisted in the Emirati military and received a half a year of basic training before he was admitted into a military scholarship program that allowed him to continue his education in Germany.
-Upon arriving in Germany in April 1996, al-Shehhi moved into an apartment, which he shared with three other scholarship students for two months before boarding with a local German family.
-Several months later, he moved into his own apartment.
-Those who knew him described al-Shehhi as a very religious and friendly individual who wore western clothes and sometimes rented cars for trips to Berlin, France, and the Netherlands.

 His teacher in Germany, Gabriele Bock, recalls him as someone who seemed to be struggling to have plans for the future while studying there.

 While in Germany, al-Shehhi enrolled in the University of Bonn after completing a German course.
 He left Germany in June 1997 to attend to problems at home although the university forbade him.
 In early 1998, al-Shehhi transferred to the Technical University of Hamburg.
 A poor student, al-Shehhi was directed by the Scholarship program administrators to repeat a semester of his studies back in Bonn beginning in August 1998.
 Al-Shehhi did not enroll back at Bonn until January 1999 and continued to struggle with his studies.
 By July 1999, Marwan returned to Hamburg to study shipbuilding.

 It has been reported al-Shehhi also married in 1999, holding a belated celebration in January 2000, in an arranged marriage by his half-brother with a young woman named Fawzeya.